pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     ![alttext](./images/userguide/5.png "")

-11. To edit a deadline, try:
+10. To edit a deadline, try:

-	* `edit-deadline 1 dd-29dec dt-2pm`
+	* `edit-deadline 1 dd-29/12 dt-2pm`

-        The following properties of task are modified: due date, due time. (`dd` refers to due date, `dt` refers to due time)
+        The following properties of task are modified: 'due date' and 'due time'. (`dd` refers to due date, `dt` refers to due time)

 	* `edit-deadline 1 dt-3pm`

-        Only due time of `bake cookies` modified.
+        Only the due time of `bake cookies` is modified.

     ![alttext](./images/userguide/6.png "")

-12. To edit an event, try:
+11. To edit an event, try:

 	* `edit-event 2 loc-NUS`